 Follow the directions to age the fire cider, as noted above.

 For even more fire cider variations as well as the history and uses of this excellent tonic, pick up Rosemary’s new book, “Fire Cider!
 101 Zesty Recipes for Health-Boosting Remedies Made with Apple Cider Vinegar” I can’t recommend it enough.

 How to Drink Fire Cider

 The easiest way to drink it is just to shoot it.
-Using a jigger, pour yourself a 1 to 1 ½ oz shot.
+Using a jigger, pour yourself a 1 to 1 ½ oz shot and knock it back.

 Let’s drink to your health.

 Speaking of, fire cider is non-alcoholic, but it can make for a great cocktail mixer.

 One of my favorite ways to drink fire cider is to pour a shot in a glass and top it off with club soda.
 I like having this after a big dinner.
 It helps to settle my stomach.

 Pour an ounce or two in your hot cider and enjoy a well-deserved non-alcoholic pick me up.
 I can’t think of a quicker way to warm up after being out in the cold.